sensiblecodeio/hanoverd/README.md

 Hanoverd is ideal for stateless web applications running in docker where you can easily have multiple instances running side-by-side.

-Hanoverd can pull or build images from a variety of sources and also listen to webhooks from github and elsewhere using an outbound TCP connection, rather than having to expose a port for listening to such events.
+Hanoverd can pull or build images from a variety of sources, and also listen to webhooks from github and elsewhere using an outbound TCP connection, rather than having to expose a port for listening to such events.
 This is done via [hookbot](#hookbot).